pmcalabrese/statically/README.md

 This is nice, beacuse we can carry on developing with a comfortable rendering template like `lit-html` and prerendering (for example just before deploy) for good performance and SEO.

-Staticly will allow you to do that with ease.
+Statically will allow you to do that with ease.
 All you need is a simple config file.
-The config file `staticly.config.js` will contains the list of urls that need to became a file.
+The config file `Statically.config.js` will contains the list of urls that need to became a file.

 Let's have a look at the `lit-html-example` folder.